ReAlign/markdown-it-copy/README.md

 [![download][downloads-image]][github-url]
 [![NPM][nodei-image]][npm-url]

-> A vuepress-plugin that copy code and others.
+> A markdown-it-plugin that copy code and others.

 ## Example